sinabaghal/sinabaghal.github.io/_pages/pasur.md

 ## Unfolding Process

-And below is a basic but key observation that we will use to represent the full game tree, which has on average `2` to the power of `30` nodes, in a more compact way.
-In other words, if for two terminal nodes of the k-th round the pool carried over to the next round is the same, and the accumulated scores for Alex and Bob up to that point are also the same, then we may potentially consider the resulting root node of the next round to be identical.
-Notice that the score data we need to keep track of includes the number of club cards held by Alex and Bob, as well as the point difference from the point cards.
-We also add an extra value to the score to record whether Alex or Bob has accumulated at least `7` clubs by that terminal node of the round.
-In that case, we reset the number of clubs for both players to zero and set this new index to `1` or `2`, depending on whether Alex or Bob was the one who collected the `7` clubs.
+And below is a basic but key observation thatI will use to represent the full game tree, which has on average `2` to the power of `30` nodes, in a more compact way.
+In other words, if for two terminal nodes of the k-th round the pool carried over to the next round is the same, and the accumulated scores for Alex and Bob up to that point are also the same, then I may potentially consider the resulting root node of the next round to be identical.
+Notice that the score data I need to keep track of includes the number of club cards held by Alex and Bob, as well as the point difference from the point cards.
+I also add an extra value to the score to record whether Alex or Bob has accumulated at least `7` clubs by that terminal node of the round.
+In that case, I reset the number of clubs for both players to zero and set this new index to `1` or `2`, depending on whether Alex or Bob was the one who collected the `7` clubs.

 <p align="center">
 <img src="https://sinabaghal.github.io/files/pasur/idea.png" width="80%" height="80%">
 </p>

-Based on this observation, we represent each node of the full game tree using two tensors: one is the score tensor, and the other is the game state tensor.
+Based on this observation, I represent each node of the full game tree using two tensors: one is the score tensor, and the other is the game state tensor.
 The game state consists of the cards held by Alex and Bob, the cards in the pool, and the action history within the round.
 Note that at the beginning of each round, the game state resets to only reflect the card status.

 ## Pytorch Framework

 This process is explained more clearly in the figure below.
-We represent the inherited scores from previous rounds using colored arrows going into a node.
-We call the left-hand side the Game Tree and the right-hand side the Full Game Tree.
+I represent the inherited scores from previous rounds using colored arrows going into a node.
+I call the left-hand side the Game Tree and the right-hand side the Full Game Tree.
 Notice that the branching factors are shown by the underlying lines.
 For example, here the branching factor is `[2, 3]`.

 <p align="center">
 <img src="https://sinabaghal.github.io/files/pasur/unfolding.png" width="110%" height="110%">
 </p>

-We need to explain the unfolding process—how to convert the Game Tree into the Full Game Tree.
+I need to explain the unfolding process—how to convert the Game Tree into the Full Game Tree.
 For now, let me mention the 4 main tensors used throughout.
 The first is the game tensor `t_gme`, which encodes the card states and action history within each round.
 The second is the score tensor `t_scr`, which encodes all the unique scores inherited from previous rounds.
 And finally, the Full Game Tree tensor, `t_fgm`, where a `[g, s]` entry means that the g-th row of the Game Tree has inherited the s-th score from `t_scr`.
 Connections between the layers of the Full Game Tree are also encoded in the `t_edg` tensor, as shown in the figure above.

 The next figure shows the game tree of height 48.
 Notice that in the first round, all the incoming arrows are colored red, because at the start of the game all scores are identically zero.
 In other words, nobody has collected any cards at that point.
-Throughout, we refer to this as the Game Tree (GT) and the Pasur Full Game Tree as shown above the Full Game Tree (FGT).
+Throughout, I refer to this as the Game Tree (GT) and the Pasur Full Game Tree as shown above the Full Game Tree (FGT).
 Note that FGT is preserved through the full game tensor `t_fgm` and also the score tensor `t_scr`.

 <p align="center">
 <img src="https://sinabaghal.github.io/images/GT.png" width="100%" height="100%">